-Building A Profitable Business That You Love With Design And Process Thinking
+Building A Profitable Business With Design And Process Thinking

 Over the past decade, I’ve discovered a very interesting observation in the course of my professional work in both engineering and entrepreneurship.

 I have found that ‘process’ is a common thread which connects life, work and business.

 It is often said that life is a continuous process of growth and change.
 To be static is to no longer live.